 #1 – What is most important to me in my life?
 Is it family, health, wealth, happiness, success, adventure, integrity, achievement, or being trustworthy?
 There are hundreds to choose from, pick the top three that define you.
 There are many values you may feel are important to you in your life.
 You need to identify the ones that are non-negotiable.

 #2 – What am I doing to live my core values?
 What is my behaviour?
 How do I treat others?
 The internal tug-of-war comes from not living what is most important to you.
 Identify what you are doing that supports your core values.

 #3 – What do I need to change or adjust to be more aligned with my core values?
 Go beyond what you say to make sure your daily actions are aligned with what is most important.
 Anything you need to do more of?

 Knowing your core values puts you in charge of what is important to you and supports you living your life on purpose.
 Take the time to do it now!

 Align yourself with what matters most to you.
 Live your brand fully expressed with intention and purpose to play bigger!

-If you are interested in having a conversation to explore how you can define your personal brand and accelerate your growth as a leader, individually or as a team, send an e-mail to me to book a complimentary 30-minute consultation.
+Are you interested in having a conversation to explore how you can define your personal brand and accelerate your growth as a leader, individually or as a team?
+Send an e-mail to book a complimentary 30-minute consultation.